lfost42/franchise/README.md

 Future Updates:

+4. Option to upload a new csv file and run the algorithm on it.
-4. Consume an API for mapping purposes.
+5. Consume an API for mapping purposes.
-5. Display locations on a map.
+6. Display locations on a map.
-6. Display algorithm results on a map.
+7. Display algorithm results on a map.
-7. Add an option to exclude stores from the list of locations.
+8. Add an option to exclude stores from the list of locations.
-8. Improve time complexity.
+9. Improve time complexity.
-9. Add a dashboard
+10. Add a dashboard
-10. Option to dashboard results.
+11. Option to dashboard results.

 ## OPEN REQUIREMENTS
 MVP